Skip to content

 10.5.1 Authorship Determinations

-As noted by the U.S. Office of Research Integrity, “Attribution of credit and responsibility is central to the structure of science.”
-Thus, PIs and their research teams are responsible for determining who will be author on a manuscript, white paper, grant proposal, etc.
+As emphasized by the U.S. Office of Research Integrity, “Attribution of credit and responsibility is central to the structure of science.”
+Consistent with this principle, Principal Investigators (PIs) and research teams are responsible for determining authorship and author order for scholarly outputs, including manuscripts, white papers, reports, and other research products.